 Since its legal incorporation in 1912, Pen + Brush has exhibited all forms of visual art.
 It has also created its own imprint, Pen + Brush Publications, which focuses on works of literary fiction and poetry (ebooks and e-publications).
 Today, the organization is committed to keeping the arts “accessible and free from actions that limit, restrict, or perpetuate the lack of gender equity and diversity for artists and writers.”

 The organization also hosts a number of events.
 Yesterday, for example, the gallery welcomed Dr. Carla Hayden to the space, our nation’s Librarian of Congress.
-She was invited to the gallery to receive the 2017 Women’s National Book Association Award, a distinction presented to “a living American woman who derives part or all of her income from books and allied arts, and who has done meritorious work in the world of books beyond the duties or responsibilities of her profession or occupation.”
+She was invited to the gallery to receive a prestigious award, a distinction presented to “a living American woman who derives part or all of her income from books and allied arts, and who has done meritorious work in the world of books beyond the duties or responsibilities of her profession or occupation.”

 King Woman, curated by Mashonda Tifrere, is on-view from October 12 to December 9.
 The group exhibition features the work of 25 contemporary artists like Lacey McKinney, Kharis Kennedy, and Kit King.